 By subtracting a reading at 4 seconds before, from a reading at 60 seconds before, the formula calculates the MWs a generator moved in the minute (56 seconds) prior to T=t(0).

-The formula is then modified by a factor to indicate where the generator would have been at T+46, had the FME not occurred: the “RampMW Sustained.”
+The formula is then modified by a factor to indicate where the unit would have been at T+46, had the FME not occurred: the “RampMW Sustained.”
 It does this by multiplying the MW change over 56 seconds before the event (MWT‐4 – MWT‐60) by a modifier.
 This extrapolates to an equivalent number of MWs the generator would have changed if it had been allowed to continue on its ramp to T+46 unencumbered by the FME.
 The modifier is

 Expected Sustained Primary Frequency Response (ESPFR) Calculations